lukeevangraham/RequestWheel/README.md

 The 'Your Active Requests' box only shows requests submitted by you.
 The 'Recent Submissions' box displays recent submissions within your church (whether or not you made them).

 ### Previewing Newsletter Content
-Clicking on the word 'Newsletter' in the 'Current Communication Plans Matrix' displays a page containing the body all the newsletter content.
+Clicking on the word 'Newsletter' in the 'Current Communication Plans Matrix' displays a page containing the body of all that weekend's newsletter content.
 ![newsletter](./readmeImages/newsletter.png?raw=true "Newsletter")